open-feature/go-sdk-contrib/tools/tck/README.md

 the option with no capability at all is a declaration too, and says this provider supports none of the optional parts.

-Two of these are gated by an argument rather than by a gap in the specification, and are the two most likely to be withheld by a provider that is doing nothing wrong. `@numeric-coercion` borrows flagd's coercion ADR, which the specification does not define. `@string-typing` asks for `TYPE_MISMATCH` when a non-string flag is requested as a string, and the only normative statement nearby is Requirement 1.3.4 — a `SHOULD` on the *client*.
-A backend that stores flag values as text satisfies the string accessor for every flag and has no mismatch to report, so it withholds the tag and stays conformant; `providers/flagsmith` is that case in this repository, and `providers/flagd` and `providers/ofrep` are the other one.
+Three of these are gated by an argument rather than by a gap in the specification, and are the ones most likely to be withheld by a provider that is doing nothing wrong. `@numeric-coercion` borrows flagd's coercion ADR, which the specification does not define. `@string-typing` asks for `TYPE_MISMATCH` when a boolean or integer flag is requested as a string, and the only normative statement nearby is Requirement 1.3.4 — a `SHOULD` on the *client*.
+A backend that stores flag values as text satisfies the string accessor for every flag and has no mismatch to report, so it withholds the tag and stays conformant.

+`@fully-typed-values` is the third, and it exists because the second used to cover four scenarios instead of two.
+It asks the string-typing question of a float and a structure, which a store can lack a type for while typing booleans and integers natively — so the two tags split along the line providers actually vary on. `providers/flagd` and `providers/ofrep` declare both. `providers/flagsmith` declares `@string-typing` and withholds `@fully-typed-values`: `feature_state_value` is natively boolean, integer or string, so the provider answers the first two questions and cannot be asked the other two.
+Under one tag it would have withheld everything and a real defect would have been reported as a permitted absence — which is [Appendix F's][appendix-f-caps] general rule, worth reading before adding a capability: **a capability coarser than the variation providers actually show will hide defects inside permitted absences.**

 Appendix F has the implementation, rather than each adopter, refuse two kinds of capability, with distinct skip reasons: a **reserved** one (`@caching` today, which no scenario carries anywhere) and